MatthieuDL/Algos/README.md

 # Fundamental Data Structures and Algorithms

-This document provides a list of essential data structures and algorithms, forming a comprehensive base for software engineering, data-intensive applications, and computer science problem-solving.
+This is a collaborative repo containing all the fundamental data structures and algorithms.
+The goal is to create an environment to learn and experiment with all the essential data structures and algorithms.

 ---

+## Overview

+The following is a list of all the essential data structures and algorithms making up a comprehensive base for software engineering, data-intensive applications, and computer science problem-solving.

+If you want to contribute to this repository, the list can be seen as a to-do list!

 ## Data Structures